wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 - `status` is the transaction status:
    - `not_found`: transaction not found,
    - `unconfirmed`: transaction is in the UTX pool,
-   - `confirmed`: transaction is added to the block or microblock.
+   - `confirmed`: transaction is added to a block or microblock.
 - `height` is the sequential number of the block that contains the transaction.
 - `confirmations` is the number of blocks added on top of the one that contains the transaction, i.e. the current blockchain height minus the block height.
 - `applicationStatus` indicates the execution result (see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article for details):
-   - `succeeded`: the transaction id successful,
+   - `succeeded`: the transaction is successful,
-   - `script_execution_failed`: dApp script or asset script failed.
+   - `script_execution_failed`: the dApp script or an asset script failed.
 Such a transaction doesn't entail changes in balances (other than charging a fee) and account data storages.

 Rarely the last block or microblock may be rolled back.
 Therefore, if you have dependent transactions, better wait for 1–2 confirmations and only then broadcast the next transaction.